GloriaXie123/GloriaXie123.github.io/index.md

-Hi, I am a programmer who loves to play with data, other hobbies are being surrounded by nature, sports, reading and nice food.
+Hi, I am a programmer who loves to play with data, other hobbies are sports, reading, nice food and being surrounded by nature.

+so this blog is bascially about tech topics and what attracts me.

 Currently I am living in the Netherlands, definitely will share a bit of that as well.

-so this blog is bascially about what attracts me and tech topics.